-Located in the heart of West Los Angeles, our residences are centrally located near the beach, downtown Los Angeles, The Inland Empire, Orange County, San Diego, Santa Barbara and the San Fernando Valley.
-We provides a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individuals.
+Located in the heart of Southern California, our residences are centrally located near the beach, downtown and LAX airport.
+We provide a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individual.

 Design For Recovery is committed to helping you or your loved one live a fulfilling life free from alcohol and drug addiction.
 Below you can find out what to expect when you contact us for help.